Discover East Caicos

 Flamingo Hill

-In the center of East Caicos is Flamingo Hill, the highest point in the Turks and Caicos.
-From its 156 feet (48 m) peak, a breathtaking view is obtained over the undeveloped island, and many of the different terrains found throughout the country can be seen, along with nearly fifteen miles (24 km) of the Caicos Barrier Reef that surrounds the Middle Caicos and East Caicos.
+Situated in the center of East Caicos is Flamingo Hill, the highest point in the Turks and Caicos.
+From its 156-foot (48 m) peak, you can glimpse a breathtaking view over the undeveloped island and many of its different terrains, along with nearly 15 miles (24 km) of the exquisite Caicos Barrier Reef that surrounds Middle Caicos and East Caicos.

 Caves and Guano Mining

-The largest caves on the island were mined for bat guano, as was the Conch Bar Caves system on Middle Caicos.
+The largest caves on the island were mined for bat guano, as were the Conch Bar Caves on Middle Caicos.
 This material was an excellent fertilizer and was exported to be used on the sugar cane plantations in Jamaica and for the production of chemicals.

-J. N. Reynolds of Ireland carried out these excavations, and due to the moderate success of excavations at Conch Bar Caves on Middle Caicos, he optimistically constructed an impressive causeway and donkey rail track, along with a dredged mooring area on the west side of East Caicos to facilitate the rapid removal of the guano.
-Unfortunately for the project, the eventual total output available from the caves never reached expectations, and his focus shifted to raising sisal, and cattle ranching.
+J. N. Reynolds of Ireland carried out these excavations, and due to the moderate success of excavations at Conch Bar Caves, he optimistically constructed an impressive causeway and donkey rail track, along with a dredged mooring area on the west side of East Caicos to facilitate the rapid removal of the guano.
+Unfortunately for the project, the eventual total output available from the caves never reached expectations, and his focus shifted to raising sisal and cattle ranching.

 Jacksonville, Sisal, and Cattle

-In the late 1880s, sisal growing was tried and quickly became the largest export from East Caicos.
-Sisal (in the past also called pita) is an agave plant that is grown for its very strong fibers, which were used to produce rope and twine.
+In the late 1880s, sisal growing was attempted and quickly became the largest export of East Caicos.
+Sisal (also called pita in the past) is an agave plant that is grown for its very strong fibers, which were used to produce rope and twine.
 At the height of production, much of the suitable ground was planted, but not for long.
 Due to poor global demand, competition from plantations in southern Asia, and the advent of synthetic fibers, the industry was abandoned on the island by the early 1900s.

 In the late 1800s, cattle ranching was also carried out by J. N. Reynolds, and for years was moderately successful.
-The beef was considered to be quite good, and was especially appreciated in Grand Turk considering that the alternative usually consisted of canned and or salted meats.
+The beef was considered to be quite good, and was especially appreciated on Grand Turk (considering that the alternative usually consisted of canned and/or salted meats).
 After the abandonment of the island, remnants of these herds existed for decades, but were eventually hunted to extinction.
 Today, only donkeys can still be found in the wild on the island.

 Located on the west end of the island, Jacksonville was the social and economic center of East Caicos.
 Sisal processing stations, houses, a company store, and barracks capable of housing up to 400 people were all part of Jacksonville.
 Only a few overgrown ruins remain of this small settlement.